One dead after large five-alarm fire at residence in Southwest Montreal

 "The smoke is terrible, smells like burning plastic," one witness wrote on social media.

-Shortly after noon, firefighters wrote on soxial media that the situation was under control.April 11, 2021
+Shortly after noon, firefighters wrote on social media that the situation was under control.April 11, 2021 April 11, 2021

 -- With reporting from CTV News Assignment Editor Max Harrold.